advaitmoharir/debt-dynamics/README.md

 # debt-dynamics

-Code and data for "Fiscal rules and debt dynamics in India"
+This repository consists of the code and data for the paper [Fiscal rules and debt dynamics in India](https://www.tandfonline.com/doi/abs/10.1080/17520843.2020.1796733)